Heartless (Kanye West song): Background

 An accompanying music video was directed and produced by Hype Williams, being set as a homage to Ralph Bakshi's film American Pop (1981); West admitted that inspiration was taken from the film after Williams showed it to him.
 For the video, Williams shot the footage of West prior to the technique of rotoscoped animation being utilized.
 The technique included 65 animators in Hong Kong drawing over every cell, after real people were filmed.
 West and Williams developed the video concept, while editorial and post-production house Chomet and visual effects company handled post-production, Stephan Zlotescu served as Art Director/VFX Supervisor, and Vlad Caprini was the Project Coordinator.

 Michael Chomet explained that Williams approached the post-production house "with an almost impossible challenge: after picture-lock we had 10 days to deliver the goods".
 He emphasized the challenge as "a daunting task" that over 3,000 frames of hand-drawn animation and backgrounds were utilized for, though said that they managed "to pull it off in a record of 10 days working around the clock" with assistance from "a very talented team".
-Williams expressed his position for the video, asserting that him and West desired "to do something ... that was unexpected" and said they "needed a visual effects team that would deliver in terms of style, quality, and timing".
+Williams expressed his position for the video, asserting that he and West desired "to do something ... that was unexpected" and said they "needed a visual effects team that would deliver in terms of style, quality, and timing".
 He finalized by recalling having "worked with Stephan and Michael before", believing "that we could depend on them to pull it off".
 During his appearance at the 2008 American Music Awards, West premiered footage from the visual.
 The music video was released on November 7, 2008.